 We recognize it takes a combination of both hard work and educational funding for most students to achieve their goal of a post-secondary education.
 That's why we've developed a scholarship fund to help encourage student funding and interest in food protection in BC.

-For this year, up to two scholarships will be available in the amounts of $1500 and $1000 and will be awarded to two BCFPA student members who meet the criteria.
-Students selected to receive scholarship awards must attend a future BCFPA event to receive the Scholarship Award Certificate.
-It is intended that the 2022 Scholarship Awards be presented at our Annual General Meeting in January/February 2023.
+For this year, one scholarship will be available in the amount of $1000 and will be awarded to one BCFPA student member who meets the criteria.
+The student selected to receive the scholarship award must attend a future BCFPA event to receive the Scholarship Award Certificate.
+It is intended that the 2023 Scholarship Awards be presented at our Annual General Meeting in January/February 2024.

-To be considered for the scholarship awards, please fill out the application form and email your application and essay to the BCFPA Vice President at info@bcfoodprotection.ca .
-Applications must be submitted no later than November 30, 2022.
+To be considered for the scholarship award, please fill out the application form and email your essay and other relevant documentation to the BCFPA Vice President at info@bcfoodprotection.ca .
+Applications must be submitted no later than December 15, 2023.
+The winning recipient to be awarded the Scholarship Award will be contacted before the AGM.

 The Scholarship Poster to be available - click here